devkaH/mini_project_random_quote_machine/readme.md

 	<img src="appImg.png">
 </p>

+To give you more of an idea, have a look at the demo <a href="https://devkah.github.io/random_quote_machine/">here</a>.

 ## What I have learned

 * Use the Flexible Box Layout Module to postion in the elements of my page.